 When you find a group filled with people that match your ideal audience, this can be a great place to promote your newsletter or offer.
 Depending on how targeted the group is, you might just see all your potential customers gathered in one place.
 But, don’t get too excited.
 This approach needs effort and patience.
 You can’t barge into a group and shamelessly promote your landing page.

 To find Facebook groups, enter fitting keywords in the search bar.
 Then check for the number of members and activity rate (how many posts are published per day).
 It’s also worthwhile to check comments, both for engagement and to get a feel for the group’s vibe.

-Make sure to engage with people and build meaningful connections, and then promote (only when it’s relevant for the discussion).
+Make sure to engage with people, build meaningful connections, and then promote (only when it’s relevant to the discussion).
 When in doubt, state this in your message (“I’m not sure if this is allowed, so please feel free to remove this message”) or contact the admin beforehand for approval.

 Who doesn’t love a good giveaway?
 It’s the oldest trick in the book, but it still works—as long as the prize is enticing enough for people.
 If you’re using a Facebook giveaway to collect email addresses, make sure that people have to sign up (and not, let’s say, only share or like the message to win).

 Tip: Pin the announcement and update your cover photo to promote the contest for as long as it’s running.

 Learn more about growing your email list with giveaways in the article below:

 Facebook is a great tool for people to find events in their surroundings, and for you to promote your event and get in those search results.
 If you create an event on Facebook, make sure to require a signup via URL, not merely a Facebook RSVP.
 Otherwise, you’ll miss out on email signups.